0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 It's also worth pointing out that values stored in a games buffers are probably not random values.

-My intention is to illustrate the fact that a more complex number is an easier needle to find in a haystack.
+My intention is to illustrate the fact that as an object increases in size, or complexity in this case, it becomes easier to locate.

 ---